The Incredible Power of Online Fitness Gurus – and How to Become One

 - Don’t forget to ask for engagement!
-Your students are going to walk away from the video having just spent an excellent 10 minutes/half an hour/hour with you, and you want to keep yourself in their mind.
-So ask a question, get them to engage in the comments, redirect them somewhere else for further interaction or sales.
+Your students are going to walk away from the video having just spent an excellent 10 minutes/half an hour/hour with you, and you want to keep yourself in their minds.
+So ask a question, get them to engage in the comments, and redirect them somewhere else for further interaction or sales.

 The good news is that, while the above steps take a little time to incorporate into a seamless flow, they’re good for both you and your students.
 Once established, you’ll incorporate these ideas into every video.

 The Path to Fitness Guru Fame and Fortune

 So the real question becomes if you want to teach people to sweat it out at home successfully, how do you encourage them to do it even though you don’t have access to their living rooms and their brains?
 (Note: If you’re an exerciser rather than an instructor, you can take heed about which video approaches are most successful here.
 It’s worth knowing for students as well as teachers.)

 While whole books have been written about how to reach people via online fitness training, the bottom line necessity is a relationship.
 If your viewers don’t feel like you want to interact with them and understand them, they won’t respond.
 People inherently want to avoid working out; you have to make it feel not only as though it’s worth it, but as though it’s fun … or at least possible.